Akash-Mittal/bp-wallet-grpc-spring/README.md

 * Each Client,Server,DB Instances are developed keeping Scalability,Elasticity and Fault tolerance in mind.
 * Docker Instances make it possible to enable containerization and Helps in Deployments.
 * The Performance Tuning variables are not yet externalized.
-* Server Side - Connection Pooling (That Depends on Given Deployment Platform)
+* Server Side - Connection Pooling Configurations(Depends on Given Deployment Platform).
 * Client Side - Task Executor is Configurable with Concurrent Worker Threads.
 * The `BPWP` is shared with Client and Server.
 * Synchronization or any code level locking on DB has been avoided as there can be multiple instances running.
 * Optimistic Locking is implemented (Which can also be configured for retry mechanism[Disabled for Now])
 * User Registration: N number User are registered with Zero Balance at application startup (This is done to avoid user not found exception and to support Integration tests.
 This is a bare-bone approach and only adopted due to RAPID).
-* Logging has been minimized via debug for improved performance.
+* For Improved performance `Logging` has been minimized via debug or disabled in `application.yaml` .
 * Some of the Decisions and choices are evident from TPS section.

 ### Transactions Per Seconds[TPS].

-This is a difficult question as there are various permutation and combination with each variant, and requires performance tuning to reach a common objective or to handle any `future spikes`.
+Its Pandora's Box !!
+Can have Numerous Permutation & Combination with each variant, and requires performance tuning and monitoring to reach a common objective or to handle any `future spikes`.

 #### Per Transaction Variant: